pi-track/craigslist_bikes/NOTES.md

+#Progress 3/1/18
+bin/craigslist-bikes will show you where I'm at again.
+I built out a search class that asks a user for input and generates a URL to hit craigslist with.
+Having a search class makes this trivial to extend beyond bikes.
+I still like doing bikes.

+Work on the scraper tomorrow.

 #Progress 2/28/18
 run bin/console or bin/craigslist-bikes to see where I'm at.
 I'm initializing bikes ok - not sure how i'm going to update them. need to build some methods out for that.